vmware-archive/tgik/documentation/README.md

 ### Schedule reminder tweets from the Heptio twitter account

-Log into Hubspot

-From the top menu bar:

-Social -> Publishing

-[Create social post]
+For now, use Tweetdeck to schedule tweets.

-Create 2 tweets using similar verbage as the tweet created above but in 3rd person.
+Create 2 tweets using similar verbiage as the tweet created above but in 3rd person.

-(Wed or Thurs) reminder tweet
-Fri reminder tweet
+Do these for Wed/Thurs and Friday.

-Schedule them for around 9-11am Pacific time
+Schedule them for around 9-11am Pacific.
+Use the j.hept.io link and attach the image.